jamii/jamii.github.com/source/_posts/2016-09-04-notes-on-the-world-beyond-your-head-on-becoming-an-individual-in-an-age-of-distraction.markdown

 ---
-layout: "post"
+layout: post
+title: >-
-title: "Notes on 'The World Beyond Your Head: On Becoming an Individual in an Age of Distraction'"
+  Notes on 'The World Beyond Your Head: On Becoming an Individual in an Age of Distraction'
-date: "2016-08-25 01:47"
+date: '2016-09-04 12:46'
 ---

 <https://smile.amazon.com/gp/product/B00O0G1A6S/>